thomasheller/thomasheller-hugo/content/home.md

 +++

-I'm a passionate software developer focusing on agile Java and mobile/web development.
+I'm a passionate software developer focusing on full-stack Web and Android development.

 I also love yoga, meditation, vedanta philosophy and ayurveda.